 It is about a relationship between you and me.
 It has been said that the centre of good therapy lies in the relationship.
 I have found that the relationship is the therapy.
 What sounds like pure common sense to me is the idea that no theory (or practice) will be effective (no, not even CBT!) if the relationship is not mutually sensed as a good one.
 By creating a warm, supportive and non-judgemental environment, this allows us the ‘safe space’, where you and I can develop a trusting relationship from which we can explore the difficulties you face, rediscover your strengths and identify the choices you have.
 I am genuine and direct with my clients whilst remaining fully engaged and always open and willing to challenge and probe my own and my client’s assumptions and convictions.

-I look forward to working with trainee counsellors requiring long term personal therapy.
-It is a privilege to be part of such a life changing experience in terms of personal growth.
+I enjoy working with trainee counsellors who require long term personal therapy as part of their training.
+It is a privilege to be part of such a life changing experience for them in terms of personal growth.